matthewmayer/more-awesome-npm-cli/docs/content/cli-commands/npm-install.md

 being installed.

-The `--no-shrinkwrap` argument, which will ignore an available package lock or shrinkwrap file and use the package.json instead.
+The `--no-shrinkwrap` argument, which will ignore an available package lock or shrinkwrap file and use the package: An Amazing Project.json instead.

 The `--no-package-lock` argument will prevent npm from creating a `package-lock.json` file.
 When running with package-lock's disabled npm